|

 Chemistry enables us to explain the behaviour and relationships between everything from the smallest molecules to entire ecosystems.
 I am particularly interested in environmental chemistry and how researching it can create meaningful and sustainable change in urban areas.

 CHM2951 showed me how far-reaching the environmental effects of urbanisation are in all aspects of our lives from the safeness of our drinking water to climate change.
 Science communication about chemistry is integral in informing and moving individuals and communities to act as it provides clear evidence and predictions on these devastating anthropological impacts.
 I am very passionate about the practical nature of chemistry and how applying it to real world examples helps the public understand the importance of the environment and the value of supporting chemistry in order to research and subsequently find ways to live in a more sustainable way.
+Ultimately, chemistry is a doorway which allows us to understand the workings of everything and how we can continue to develop as a society in a way that does not disrupt these workings.

 Burden Prize